Larry Nassar's boss allegedly kept nude student pics on his computer

 Breaking News Emails

-A Michigan State University dean who was Larry Nassar’s boss is accused of groping and propositioning medical students and collecting nude pictures of them on his work computer.
+A Michigan State University dean who was Larry Nassar’s boss is accused of groping and propositioning medical students and collecting nude pictures of students on his work computer.

 "Strampel used his office to harass, discriminate, demean, sexually proposition and sexually assault female students in violation of his statutory duty as a public office," prosecutor Bill Forsyth said at a news conference, reading aloud from the criminal complaint.